jaszhix/vquery/app/api.md

 ```
 ### Experiment with vQuery Now
 You can open up the developer console on this page and start testing the methods documented below.

+### vQuery Portal

+There is now a [hub](https://neuropuff.com/c/vquery) that will aggregate all vQuery resources across the web.

 [Break]
 The methods below work like they do with jQuery, except they are just wrappers around ```document.querySelectorAll```, and the associated vanilla JS dom manipulation functions.